Here’s a glimpse of some of the organizations and specific projects we support.

 Seeding social innovation in Los Angeles.

 Bringing proven solutions from other regions to Los Angeles.

-Advancing science, serving society, and sponsoring the fellowship effort with the White House Office of Science and Technology.
+Supporting sustainable economic growth and quality jobs with the White House Office of Science and Technology Policy.

 Finding, funding, and fostering creativity and entrepreneurship in youth.

 Inspired by Caine’s Arcade, we provided seed funding to build an organization that would support more kids like Caine.
 We want to “help kids not only to learn how to build the things they imagine, but to also imagine the world they can build.”

 Redefining idealism by promoting the idea that each of us can make a difference.

 We lead City Year’s expansion to Los Angeles then supported their growth in L.A.
 We also provided seed funding for their L.A.-based education conference about how service can drive education reform.

 LA2050 CITY INNOVATION FELLOWSHIP (in the LOS ANGELES MAYOR’S OFFICE via CODE FOR AMERICA)

 Improving government technology so residents can have access to better services.